Directional Detectability of Dark Matter With Single Phonon Excitations: Target Comparison: Daily Modulation Amplitudes for Additional Materials

 \section{Daily Modulation Amplitudes for Additional Materials}

 In addition to the materials discussed in the main text, we have also investigated the daily modulation of the full list of materials considered in Ref.~\cite{Griffin:2019mvc}.
 Their projected reach curves were already computed in Ref.~\cite{Griffin:2019mvc} and are included on the interactive webpage~\cite{demo}.
 Here we only show the daily modulation amplitude $f_\text{mod}$, defined in Eq.~\eqref{eq:f_mod}, as in the lower panels of Figs.~\ref{fig:dark-photon}, \ref{fig:massless-hadrophilic} and \ref{fig:massive-hadrophilic} in the main text.
 The results for the dark photon mediator model, the light hadrophilic scalar mediator model and the heavy hadrophilic scalar mediator model are shown in Figs.~\ref{fig:amplitude-darkphoton-allmaterials}, \ref{fig:amplitude-hadrophilic-massless-allmaterials} and \ref{fig:amplitude-hadrophilic-massive-allmaterials}, respectively.
-Only materials with $f_\text{mod}\ge 10^{-2}$ for at least one $m_\chi$ value are shown in each case.
+Only materials with $f_\text{mod}\ge 10^{-2}$ for at least one $m_\chi$ value (at which the material has substantial reach) are shown in each case.